merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 Here is an example in the context of our *Prochlorococcus* pangenome (see the outermost two additional layers):

 [![31 Prochlorococcus collection]({{images}}/homogeneity-indices-main.png)]({{images}}/homogeneity-indices-main.png){:.center-img .width-70}

+{:.warning}
+Homogeneity indices are calculated based on the alignment.
+If the alignment for some reason fails for a given set of genes in a gene cluster, the homogeneity indices for it will show `-1`.

 #### Geometric homogeneity index